-Awhile ago, I wrote an article that listed 7 alternative travel methods.
-On that list, I could have also included the idea of working abroad as an Au Pair, which basically means working as a live-in nanny.
+A while ago, I wrote an article that listed 7 alternative travel methods.
+On that list, I could have also included the idea of working abroad as an Au Pair, which means working as a live-in nanny.

-I figured now would be a good time to investigate the job prospect a bit more.
+I figured now would be an excellent time to investigate the job prospect a bit more.

-There is no doubt that working as an Au Pair provides a cultural immersion of sorts, but how does it fair when compared to working in other fields abroad, and does it allow for travel opportunities while overseas?
+Undoubtedly, working as an Au Pair provides a cultural immersion of sorts, but how does it fare compared to working in other fields abroad, and does it allow for travel opportunities while overseas?

-The four ladies that responded to my questions provided more information than I could have imagined, so I have chosen the most important bits to feature below.
+The four ladies who responded to my questions provided more information than I could have imagined, so I chose to feature essential bits below.

-Stacey Kuyf, worked in Chicago and San Diego, USA for 2 years
+Chicago and San Diego, USA – two years

-When it comes to travel, Stacey felt very lucky, especially since the rules entail that Au Pairs only need one full weekend off every month.
+Stacey felt very lucky when it came to travel, especially since the rules entail that Au Pairs only need one entire weekend off every month.

-Her freedom on the weekends meant she was able to road trip to new places and even take advantage of US public holidays for long weekend breaks.
+Her freedom on the weekends meant she could road trip to new places and even take advantage of US public holidays for long weekend breaks.

-Over her two years working in the US, she was able to visit 16 states, take a day trip to Mexico, and spend 10 days in Florida in the middle of winter.
+Over her two years working in the US, she was able to visit 16 states, take a day trip to Mexico, and spend ten days in Florida in the middle of winter.

 In terms of cultural immersion, Stacey explained:

-Jessica Walters currently works about 20 minutes outside of Amsterdam, in a town called Aerdenhout, where she has been working for the past 8 months.
+Jessica Walters currently works about 20 minutes outside of Amsterdam, in a town called Aerdenhout, where she has been working for the past eight months.

-Here she cares for a 12 year old girl, taking care of all the ironing, cooking for 4 days a week, cleaning of the kitchen daily, and taking the girl to her various activities and lessons.
+Here she cares for a 12-year-old girl, taking care of all the ironing, cooking for four days a week, cleaning the kitchen daily, and taking the girl to her various activities and lessons.